-Cloud computing is on everyone’s minds these days – and it isn’t as light a subject as the title would suggest.
+Cloud computing adoption is on everyone’s minds these days – and it isn’t as light a subject as the title would suggest.

 The U.S. Department of Commerce’s National Institute of Standards and Technology (NIST) defines cloud computing as “a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources … that can be rapidly provisioned and released with minimal management effort or service provider interaction.”